-the origin server are automatically cached locally, but objects that are fetched from the group are cached locally only with probability q.
-For q = 0, LRU(q) reduces to LRU-SC, whereas for q = 1, it reduces to the MC LRU scheme.
-One may think of q as a reliance parameter, capturing the confidence that a node has in its ability to fetch objects efficiently (that is, "cheaply") from other members of the group.
+To permit the outlier to adjust its caching behavior according to its distance from the group, we introduce the LRU(q) scheme, under which, objects that are fetched from the origin server are automatically cached locally, but objects that are fetched from the group are cached locally only with probability q.
+For q = 0, LRU(q) reduces to LRU-SC, while for q = 1 it reduces to the multiple copy LRU scheme.
+One may think of q as a reliance parameter, capturing the confidence that a node has in its ability to fetch objects efficiently (i.e., "cheaply") from other members of the group.